 Costco members complain its butter changed and they're switching brands.
 Here's what is behind the debate.

-A post on social media site Reddit that was shared just after Thanksgiving has kicked off a widespread online debate about a kitchen staple from Costco, one of the largest big-box retailers in the U.S.
+A recent post on social media site Reddit has kicked off furious online debate about a kitchen staple from Costco.

-Costco devotees are complaining that their preferred retailer's own brand of butter is suddenly causing their baked creations to fall apart, leading them to speculate that it changed the formulation of its Kirkland Signature "blue box" sweet cream butter.
+Devotees of the membership-only retailer are complaining that Costco's house brand of butter is suddenly causing their baked creations to fall apart, prompting speculation that the company changed the formulation of its Kirkland Signature "blue box" sweet cream butter.

-A package of four, one-pound boxes of Kirkland butter costs about $17.40, according to Instacart.
-That's considerably less expensive than Land O'Lakes butter sold at Walmart, for which an equivalent amount would set you back about $24.
-But some bakers say they're switching allegiances after encountering problems while baking with the Kirkland-brand butter.
+A box of four, one-pound packages of Kirkland butter costs about $17.40, according to Instacart.
+That's considerably less expensive than Land O'Lakes butter sold at Walmart, which for the same amount runs about $24.
+But some bakers say they're switching allegiance after encountering problems while baking with the Kirkland-brand butter.

 Costco did not reply to CBS MoneyWatch's request for comment about whether its Kirkland butter formulation had changed.

 In the U.S., butter contains between 80% to 82% fat.
-European butters typically have higher fat contents, which lead to more dense baked goods.
-There are other variables, including butter's water content, which experts say could be at play in the Costco butter debate.
+European butters typically have higher fat content, which yields denser baked goods.
+Experts say other variables, including butter's water content, could be at play in the Costco butter debate.

 "The amount of water that's incorporated or that is separated out when you churn cream is a little bit variable," Rosemary Trout, a professor of culinary arts and food science at Drexel University, told CBS MoneyWatch.

-If a butter's water content is too low, it could cause dough to be too crumbly, for example.
+If the water content in butter is too low, dough can come out too crumbly.

-"The structure of fats in butter is also really important, as they're going to impact the way it melts and how soft it's going to be," Trout added.
+"The structure of fats in butter is also really important, as they're going to impact the way it melts and how soft it's going to be," Trout said.

-Additionally, the quality of the milk that's used can impact how butter behaves when using it to bake.
+Additionally, the quality of the milk that's used can affect how butter behaves when using it to bake.
 Trout said she does not know whether Costco changed its butter recipe or formulation.

 "Hesitant to bake with it"

-Some people are also saying they've stopped buying Costco butter and have switched to other brands because it simply wasn't doing the job.
+Some people are also saying they've stopped buying Costco butter and have switched to other brands because it was no longer doing the job.

 "We use butter for our pie crust recipe and that crust would not hold up!
 2 batches just crumbly and could not get it to roll," momster0519 posted.